chrillewoodz/ng-boilerplate/README.md

 - `@pipes`
 - `@services`
 - `@validators`

+### Default languages
+- English
+- Swedish

+**These are just filled with weekdays and months translations from the start**

 ### SASS
 - Bootstrap's grid system.
 A `config.json` file is included in case you want to add something else from bootstrap.
 This uses Bootstrap 3 until Bootstrap 4 is released.